Case studies.

 Challenge.

-This local government organization was under consent decree for discrimination in hiring based on race and gender for over 30 years.
-Existing and new Department Directors were tasked with developing 5-year strategic plans for their Departments; driving organizational change around diversity, equity, and inclusion; and creating accountability for consent decree related goals.
+Existing and new Department Directors in this organization were tasked with developing 5-year strategic plans for their Departments and creating accountability for goals.

 Solution.